 Why It Hurts When You Sit & What You Should Do

-If your back hurts when you sit, you’re among the majority who have grown to tolerate it.
+If your back hurts when you sit, here is a solution

 The Main Culprits

-Your longer working hours, physically demanding careers, intense activities, traveling longer distances and extended time sitting, is worsening your pain and has ultimately become a chronic issue.
+Your longer working hours, physically demanding careers, intense activities, traveling longer distances and extended time on the chair, is worsening your pain and has ultimately become a chronic issue.

 The most common times are at the office, driving & on the ‘screens.’
 As much as we feel that we are more productive in our lives and for the sake of others, there is a physical cost for it every time.

-If you’re feeling a lot of pain when you’re at work or driving, then you should learn how this simple technique can help you when it hurts to sit.
+If it hurts when you’re at work or driving, then you should learn how this simple technique can help you when it hurts to sit.

 The Effect on Your Body

-As you sit, there is a significant change in the need for these muscles to give support.
-When seated with a backrest, the intrinsic and abdominal muscles are no longer active.
-They cease to support your lower back as it rests.
+As you are seated, there is a significant change in the need for these muscles to give support.
+When seated with a lumbar support, the intrinsic and abdominal muscles are no longer active.
+They cease to support your spine as it rests.

-Backrests on a chair are generally are bad idea as they only encourages you to relax when upright.
-This is bad for your back.
-They actually make you lazy and much less likely to remain upright actively.
+Lumbar supports on a chair are generally a bad idea as they only encourage you to relax when upright.
+This can cause you pain.
+They encourage you to lose active support from your muscles and to be less likely to remain upright.

-While sitting can seem like a preferred alternative to standing, it has its mechanical drawbacks.
+While a seat can seem like a preferred alternative to standing, it has its risk.

 Without adequate lumbar support from these muscles, your neutral curve is lost, causing disc imbalance.
 Here, your upper body weight bears down on your lower discs while unsupported.

-Poor Mechanics Affect the Muscles that Protect Your Back
+Poor Mechanics Affect the Muscles that Protect You

-Most of us do not sit upright properly, and over time, may slouch while seated.
+Most of us do not use our chairs upright properly, and over time, may slouch while seated.
 Here the pelvis develops a posterior tilt, leading to greater disc imbalance and risk or injury.

 Placing our arms and hands on the table, keyboard or steering wheel, for example, allows us to relax our upper body further.
 Relaxing exacerbates the curve in our spine as we bear down more of the weight of our upper body.
 Our natural and balanced lumbar S-shaped curve becomes a C-shaped curve.